davidehnis/VendingMachineKata/README.md

 # Virtual implementation of a vending machine

-The vending machine has the following features
+The vending machine has the following features:

-01 Insert Money
+1. Insert Money
-02 Select Product
+2. Select Product
-03 Coin Return
+3. Coin Return
-04 Make Change
+4. Make Change

 To run build the product, run msbuild.exe on the vending.sln file.
-To run all tests, run mstest.exe on the Vending.Tests.Unit dll file
+To run all tests, run mstest.exe on the Vending.Tests.Unit dll file.

 **Core Concepts**